 2. We will post the information on the school website.

-3. We will inform both Radio Lancashire and 2BR. (we use passwords to ensure that this information is ‘genuine’!)
+3. We will inform Radio Lancashire. (we use passwords to ensure that this information is ‘genuine’!)

 4. The information is posted on the Blackburn with Darwen website.